CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance/module_advanced_enterprise_general.md

 #### What is the `difference between Stack and Queue` data structure?

+Both are linear data structures.

 - `Stack`: A `LIFO (Last In First Out)` structure.
 The element inserted at the last, is the first element to come out of the list.
+In `Stack` `elements can be inserted and deleted only from one side` of the list, called the `top`.

 <div>
 <img src="/docs/advance/img_14.png" data-origin="img_14.png" alt="img_14.png" style="width:30%;">
 </div>

 - `Queue`: A `FIFO (First In First Out)` structure.
 The element inserted at the first, is the first element to come out of the list.
+In `Queue` elements `can be inserted only from one side of the list called rear`, and the `elements can be deleted only from the other side called the front`.

 <div>
 <img src="/docs/advance/img_15.png" data-origin="img_15.png" alt="img_15.png" style="width:30%;">
 </div>

-#### What is a `graph`?
+#### What is a `GRAPH`?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?

 <div>
 <img src="/docs/advance/img_21.png" data-origin="img_21.png" alt="img_21.png" style="width:20%;">